Organization

 Team leader: Dr Ulrika Axelsson

-Responsibility: Creation of the subcellular section: (i) determination of the subcellular distribution of proteins using high-resolution confocal microscopy, (ii) validation of antibody specificity using gene editing and silencing technologies (iii) annotation and knowledge-based curation of subcellular distribution profiles.
+Responsibility: Creation of the subcellular resource: (i) determination of the subcellular distribution of proteins using high-resolution confocal microscopy, (ii) validation of antibody specificity using gene editing and silencing technologies (iii) annotation and knowledge-based curation of subcellular distribution profiles.

-Plasma Profiling
+Plasma Microsampling Profiling

 Head: Prof Jochen M. Schwenk

-Responsibility: Utilize HPA antibodies for multiplexed immunoassays to profile circulating proteins.
+Responsibility: Multiplexed immunoassays to profile circulating proteins.

-Bioinformatics and integrative omics
+Bioinformatics, systems medicine and integrative omics

 Responsibility: Analysis and integration of large-scale biological data using advanced bioinformatic methods focusing on: (i) transcriptomics sequencing of cells and tissues; (ii) the quantitative transcriptomics-based classification of the human proteome; and (iii) advancing personalized medicine to allow for the profiling of human health and disease based on multi-level omics strategies.

 Description: The bioinformatics and integrative omics group is specialized in utilizing various methods for mining “big data”.
 The main focus is analyzing the human proteome and transcriptome using integrative approaches to perform a functional and spatial classification.
 The group is also leading the integrative data analysis within the Human Disease Blood Atlas effort, in which the omics-based profiling is expanded across a wide range of diseases based on well-characterized cohorts with the aim to characterize molecular fingerprints and allow stratification of patients to pave the way for future precision medicine efforts.
+This systems-level approach facilitates the identification of key molecular players and offers fresh insights into disease mechanisms, opening new avenues for diagnosis, prevention, and treatment strategies. .
+This systems-level approach facilitates the identification of key molecular players and offers fresh insights into disease mechanisms, opening new avenues for diagnosis, prevention, and treatment strategies. .

-Single cell profiling
+Single cell analysis

-Head: Dr Cheng Zhang
+Head: Dr Evelina Sjöstedt

 Responsibility: The group specializes in utilizing single-cell omics data and bioinformatics tools to analyze gene expression and identify cell type-specific genes.
 Additionally, the group benchmarks gene expression in healthy cells to distinguish key cell types and gene targets implicated in diseases.

-The group excels in the analysis and interpretation of single-cell omics data derived from human tissues.
+Description: The group excels in the analysis and interpretation of single-cell omics data derived from human tissues.
 The primary focus is to meticulously profile the diverse array of human cell types and categorize genes based on their specificity to certain cell types.
 Further, the group harnesses the power of systems biology tools, such as multi-omics networks and genome-scale metabolic models, to integrate and interpret single-cell omics data.
 This approach is crucial for unraveling the molecular mechanisms underlying complex diseases that may evolve through interactions among multiple cell types.
 Additionally, the group aims to identify central pathways and hub genes that have the potential to serve as innovative biomarkers or therapeutic targets, tailoring the diagnosis and treatment to the individual needs of patients.

 Tissue cell type profiling